sveltejs/kit/packages/adapter-cloudflare/README.md

 Functions contained in the `/functions` directory at the project's root will _not_ be included in the deployment, which is compiled to a [single `_worker.js` file](https://developers.cloudflare.com/pages/platform/functions/#advanced-mode).
 Functions should be implemented as [endpoints](https://kit.svelte.dev/docs/routing#endpoints) in your SvelteKit app.

 The [`_headers` and `_redirects`](config files) files specific to Cloudflare Pages can be used for static asset responses (like images) by putting them into the `/static` folder.

-However, they are not currently supported for server-side rendered pages using SvelteKit.
-In order to return custom headers or redirect a user on SSRed pages, return `headers` or a redirect using [SvelteKit Endpoints](https://kit.svelte.dev/docs/routing#endpoints).
+However, they will have no effect on responses dynamically rendered by SvelteKit, which should return custom headers or redirect responses from [endpoints](https://kit.svelte.dev/docs/routing#endpoints) or with the [`handle`](https://kit.svelte.dev/docs/hooks#handle) hook.

 ## Changelog